xenopeg/gal/README.md

 A remake of an old Rust egui project of mine that never really went anywhere.

+I'm also using this project to get familiar with NextJS, TypeScript, and Tailwind.

 ### Progress

 #### Current State